MontiCore/montiarc/docs/component/Decomposition.md

 Generic components require type arguments that replace the type parameters with the actual types.
-The number of type arguments needed and potential typing restrictions are defined by the component type declaration.
+The number of type arguments needed and potential typing restrictions are defined by the component's type declaration.
 The type arguments may affect the component's signature, e.g., the type of parameters and ports.